Rihanna: Music and voice

 Rihanna is a mezzo-soprano with a vocal range spanning from B_{2} to C_{6}.
 She began vocal training during the recording of Good Girl Gone Bad (2007) under the guidance of Ne-Yo, who taught her breathing techniques and vocal delivery.
 Critics have highlighted her versatility across different projects: James Skinner of the BBC described her performance on "Love the Way You Lie (Part II)" as "commanding, soulful and vulnerable", while Andy Gill of The Independent cited "California King Bed" as her strongest vocal performance.
 Billboard said that "Diamonds" showcased her "throatiest, most impassioned vocals", and Jon Caramanica of The New York Times wrote that her voice developed into "a weapon of emotional chill and strategic indifference".
 In 2023, Rolling Stone ranked her sixty-eighth on its list of the "200 Greatest Singers of All Time".
+Rihanna often co-writes her songs alongside a team of collaborators.

-Rihanna's musical career has been characterized by experimentation, and she has stated her goal was "to make music that could be heard in parts of the world that I'd never been to".
+Rihanna's music is primarily R&B and pop, and incorporates elements of various genres like dancehall, EDM, and adult contemporary.
+Her musical career has been marked by experimentation, and she has stated that her goal was "to make music that could be heard in parts of the world that I'd never been to".
 In Barbados, Rihanna drew early inspiration from reggae, soca, and hip-hop, and after relocating to the US, she was introduced to a wider variety of genres, including rock.
 Rihanna's early dancehall roots are evident on her first two albums, Music of the Sun (2005) and A Girl Like Me (2006).
 Music of the Sun demonstrates the influence of her Caribbean musical heritage; Kelefa Sanneh of The New York Times called Rihanna "the latest singer to discover how versatile the genre's spring-loaded electronic rhythms can be".
 Aiming for artistic growth, A Girl Like Me expresses personal experiences that typical young adult women undergo, with ballads that were described as elegant and mature.
 Good Girl Gone Bad (2007) marked a departure from her Caribbean-influenced beginnings and is widely regarded as a turning point in her career, with uptempo dance-pop tracks like "Push Up on Me" and "Don't Stop the Music".
 The album's first half features strong 1980s pop influences, while the second half leans more toward traditional R&B.